jorgecarleitao/pyglet-gui/docs/theme.rst

     A template is normally instantiated by a Parser, when the Theme is being loaded.

-    .. method:: generate
+    .. method:: generate(color, batch, group)

         Returns a new instance of a :class:`elements.GraphicalElement`.
 It is an abstract method.

-Pyglet-gui provides two concrete implementations of a templates:
+Pyglet-gui provides two concrete implementations of templates:

 .. class:: templates.TextureTemplate

-    A :class:`templates.Template` that generates a :class:`elements.TextureGraphicElement`.
+    A :class:`~templates.Template` that generates a :class:`elements.TextureGraphicElement`.

 .. class:: templates.FrameTextureTemplate

-    A :class:`templates.TextureTemplate` that generates a :class:`elements.FrameTextureGraphicElement`.
+    A :class:`~templates.TextureTemplate` that generates a :class:`~elements.FrameTextureGraphicElement`.